redhat-developer/odo/docs/website/docs/user-guides/quickstart.md

     component: outerloop-url
 ```

-Add the Docker image location and Kubernetes Deployment, and Service resources to `components`:
+Add the Docker image location as well as Kubernetes Deployment and Service resources to `components`:
 ```yaml
 components: